People with diabetes can donate blood as long as they feel well, weigh 110 pounds or more, and are over the required age for their state.

-Although donating blood is possible, people with diabetes will need to consider several important things first, and they will need to monitor their recovery closely.
+Although donating blood is possible, people with diabetes will need to first consider several important factors and monitor their recovery closely afterward.

 In this article, we look at how diabetes can affect blood donations and explain the procedure of donating blood.

-The National Institutes of Health (NIH) say that having diabetes should not affect a person’s ability to donate blood as long as they are feeling well, and the diabetes is under control.
+The National Institutes of Health (NIH) say that having diabetes should not affect a person’s ability to donate blood as long as they are feeling well.
+Additionally, people with both type 1 and type 2 diabetes can donate blood if their diabetes is under control.

-People with diabetes will still need to meet other criteria for donating blood, such as:
+In the U.S., individuals with diabetes still need to meet other criteria for donating blood, such as:

 - being in otherwise good health